autogluon/autogluon/docs/tutorials/text_prediction/beginner.md

 # Text Prediction - Quick Start
 :label:`sec_textprediction_beginner`

-Here we introduce the `TextPrediction` task, which helps you automatically train and deploy models for various Natural Language Processing (NLP) problems.
+Here we introduce the `TextPredictor`, which helps you automatically train and deploy models for various Natural Language Processing (NLP) problems.
-This tutorial presents two examples to demonstrate how `TextPrediction` can be used for different NLP tasks including:
+This tutorial presents two examples to demonstrate how `TextPredictor` can be used for different NLP tasks including:

 - [Sentiment Analysis](https://en.wikipedia.org/wiki/Sentiment_analysis)
 - [Sentence Similarity](https://arxiv.org/abs/1910.03940)

 The general usage is similar to AutoGluon's `TabularPredictor`.
 We treat NLP datasets as tables where certain columns contain text fields and a special column contains the labels to predict.
 Here, the labels can be discrete categories (classification) or numerical values (regression).
-`TextPrediction` fits neural networks to your data via transfer learning from pretrained NLP models like: [BERT](https://arxiv.org/pdf/1810.04805.pdf), [ALBERT](https://arxiv.org/pdf/1909.11942.pdf), and [ELECTRA](https://openreview.net/pdf?id=r1xMH1BtvB).
+`TextPredictor` fits neural networks to your data via transfer learning from pretrained NLP models like: [BERT](https://arxiv.org/pdf/1810.04805.pdf), [ALBERT](https://arxiv.org/pdf/1909.11942.pdf), and [ELECTRA](https://openreview.net/pdf?id=r1xMH1BtvB).
-`TextPrediction` also trains multiple models with different hyperparameters and returns the best model, a process called Hyperparameter Optimization (HPO).
+`TextPredictor` also enables training on multi-modal data tables that contain text, numeric and categorical columns, and can be used together with Hyperparameter Optimization (HPO).

 ```{.python .input}